 - 1. Exemplify the highest moral character, behavior, and leadership.
 Adhering to strong ethical and integrity standards.
 Practicing good citizenship is practicing good sportsmanship. - 2.
 Respect the integrity and personality of the individual athlete. - 3.
 Abide by and teach the rules of the game in letter and spirit. - 4.
 Describe and define respectful and disrespectful behavior.
 Stress that disrespectful behavior, especially taunting, trash talking, and intimidation, will not be tolerated.
 Coaches who encourage or allow these types of behaviors are subject to dismissal. - 5.
 Set a good example for players and spectators. - 6.
 Refrain from open arguments in front of players and spectators. - 7.
 Refrain from intimidating behavior including but not limited to fighting, "cheap shots," threatening language, comments, statements, etc. - 8.
 Shake hands with the officials and opposing teams after each contest. - 9.
 Respect the integrity and judgment of game officials. - 10.
 Display modesty in victory and graciousness in defeat in public and in meetings/talking with media. - 11.
 Instruct participants and spectators in proper sportsmanship responsibilities and demand that that they make sportsmanship the number one priority. - 12.
-Develop a program that awards participants and spectators for displaying sportsmanship and enforcing penalties on those who do not abide by sportsmanship standards. - 13.
-Be no party to the use of profanity or obscene language, or improper actions.
+Develop a program that awards participants and spectators for displaying sportsmanship and enforcing penalties on those who do not abide by sportsmanship standards.

-Atlanta Community Schools Sportsmanship Expectations for Players

-Each Player is expected to:

-- 14. Accept and understand the seriousness of his/her responsibility, and the privilege of representing the school, family and community. - 15.
-Live up to the standards of sportsmanship established by the school administration and coaches. - 16.
-Learn the rules of the game thoroughly and discuss them with parents, fans, and fellow students. - 17.
-Treat opponents as you would like to be treated. - 18.
-Refrain from the possession, use or distribution of drugs, alcohol or prohibited items listed previously.

-- 19. Refrain from taunting, trash talking, and any kind of derogatory remarks to opponents. - 20.
-Refrain from intimidating behavior. - 21.
-Wish opponents good luck before the game and congratulate them in a sincere manner following either defeat or victory. - 22.
-Respect the integrity and judgement of the officials.
+Atlanta Community Schools Sportsmanship Expectations for Players Each Player is expected to: 14.
+Accept and understand the seriousness of his/her responsibility, and the privilege of representing the school, family and community.
+15. Live up to the standards of sportsmanship established by the school administration and coaches.
+16. Learn the rules of the game thoroughly and discuss them with parents, fans, and fellow students.
+17. Treat opponents as you would like to be treated.
+18. Refrain from the possession, use or distribution of drugs, alcohol or prohibited items listed previously.
+19. Refrain from taunting, trash talking, and any kind of derogatory remarks to opponents.
+20. Refrain from intimidating behavior.
+21. Wish opponents good luck before the game and congratulate them in a sincere manner following either defeat or victory.